 At the height of summer, what could be a more exciting and fun way to celebrate your engagement than a cocktail party with a tropical-island theme?
 Set the casual and relaxed atmosphere of this event by selecting a sunny, outdoor venue.
 Decorate it in an eye-catching color palette of tropical greens, yellows, and oranges.
 Then set out a scrumptious yet light menu of appetizers and finger foods, together with an array of refreshing summer cocktails and scintillating music.
 And as the engagement party draws to a close, give guests a tropical-inspired memento with a reminder of the big day ahead!

 Since this is a cocktail party, allow guests to move around and mingle by preparing a spread of appetizers that can be easily picked up with the fingers and balanced on a cocktail napkin.
 Perfect choices for this island theme would be light yet savory hors d’oeuvres infused with tropical or even Polynesian flavors.
-Some examples are sweet ham with melon, spicy shrimp kebabs served with a mango dip, coconut-crusted crab cakes, and vegetable spring rolls with papaya sauce.
+Some examples are sweet ham with melon, spicy shrimp kebabs served with a mango dip, coconut-crusted crab cakes, chicken bites with spicy sweet and sour dip, and vegetable spring rolls with papaya sauce.
 Then, serve fresh fruit chunks that are just the thing to bring in some cool sweetness.
 Present them in dessert goblets garnished with mini cocktail umbrellas for a pretty accent.